Lyme disease and related tick-borne infections

 An in-depth report on the causes, diagnosis, treatment, and prevention of Lyme disease.

-Lyme disease (or Lyme borreliosis) is caused by the bacteriaum in the genus Borrelia.
+Lyme disease (or Lyme borreliosis) is caused by bacteria in the genus Borrelia.
 In the United States, Lyme disease is most often caused by Borrelia burgdorferi, which is transmitted through the bite of a blacklegged (Ixodes) tick, also known as a deer tick.
 Besides Lyme disease, tick-borne diseases also include anaplasmosis, babesiosis, Rocky Mountain spotted fever, Colorado tick fever, ehrlichiosis, tularemia, Powassan disease and others.

 In the United States, Lyme disease occurs primarily in the Northeast and upper Midwest.
 About 95% of Lyme disease cases occur in 14 states: Connecticut, Delaware, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania, Rhode Island, Vermont, Virginia, and Wisconsin.
 The incidence of Lyme disease has recently increased rapidly in the northern New England states of Vermont, New Hampshire and Maine.